Hennepin Probate / Mental Health Court

 I have been appointed by the court to be a guardian and/or conservator.
 What do I do now?

-The guardian or conservator is accountable to the court for decisions made on behalf of the ward or protected person.
+The guardian or conservator is accountable to the court for decisions made on behalf of the person subject to guardianship or person subject to conservatorship.
 A guardian’s or conservator’s actions are subject to review and direction by the court.

 What is my anniversary date (also known as reporting date)?

-The anniversary date is the date the Letters of Appointment are signed and dated by the judge.
+The anniversary date is the date the Letters of Guardianship or Letters of Conservatorship are filed.

 What happens after the hearing?